-A strange thing about these models is that there is a ‘bump’ around the early 1980s.
+A strange thing about these models is that there is a “bump” around the early 1980s.
 I’ll explain what I mean by a bump in a minute, but I want to stress that this is not an artifact of the particular LDA model I’m using.
 It might be an artifact of the LDA process, but it turns up in practically every model I built, no matter how the different parameters get set.
-Just about the only constants across all model runs were that there was a huge topic on Idealism, and there was a bump.
+Just about the only constants across all model runs were that there was a huge topic on idealism, and there was a bump.

 To get to the bump, start with a slightly different graph.
 One useful measure of the informativeness of a probability distribution is how different it is from the flat distribution.
 So if you’ve got a probability distribution over N atoms, the more distribution is more informative the further away it is from the distribution that assigns probability 1/N to each of the N atoms.
-There are a bunch of ways of measuring distance here, but for simplicity I’ll use a simple Pythagorean measure.
+There are a bunch of ways to measure distance here, but for simplicity I’ll use a simple Pythagorean measure.
 This takes the sum (over the N atoms) of the square of the difference between the probability assigned to that atom, and 1/N. (If I was being more careful I’d divide by N to get an average distance, but since we’re not going to be varying the number of atoms, this won’t be necessary.)

 I don’t know quite what I expected this to look like, but it wasn’t that.
 The distribution gets flatter and flatter, at an accelerating rate, until about 1982, when it turns around and gets more informative in a hurry.

-Now I don’t have a good theory as to why this should be true.
+I don’t have a good theory as to why this should be true.
 And there are two quite different explanations that seem plausible to me.

 - The twelve journals in the early 1980s really were more pluralist than they have been before or since.
 There was, at last, space for philosophy of biology, and formal epistemology.
 But there was still (largely thanks to Philosophy and Phenomenological Research and Philosophical Quarterly) space for articles continuous with idealism, pragmatism and phenomenology.

-- It’s just an artifact of the model building process.
+- It’s just an artifact of the model-building process.
 If there is ever any kind of drift in topics, and there is always going to be some kind of drift in topics, there will be a point near the middle of the data set where all the topics are represented.

 And one reason for that (one I’ll return to in the next chapter when faced with a similar puzzle) is that the best way to solve this involves doing something that would be good to do independently: extend the model forwards in time.
 Hopefully in the future we’ll see models like this that don’t stop at 2013.
-The ‘artifact’ explanation predicts that in those models, the bump will drift forwards a bit.
+The “artifact” explanation predicts that in those models, the bump will drift forwards a bit.
 The explanation in terms of actual pluralism predicts that it won’t.
 When those models are built, we’ll know more about what’s driving the phenomena I’ve just graphed.